 One of the first pages of LOUD EMILY lists common phrases whalers used along with their modern-day translations.
 E.g. “All hands on deck!” means “Everyone must come up to the top platform of the ship!”
 After reading through LOUD EMILY at least one time, it may be nice for your child to hear what some of the whaling phrases actually mean.

 Speak with your child about how people from same geographical areas often develop their own words for things.
-Click here for brief definitions of different kinds of language varieties
+Wikipedia has a long list of the dialects of the English language, including a nice little piece on California English.

 An excerpt from Wikipedia: